Inflation remains elevated as Trump's tariffs take hold

 Consumer prices in July were up 2.7% from a year ago, according to a report Tuesday from the Labor Department.
 The annual increase was similar to the month before.

-Stripping out volatile food and energy prices, "core" inflation for the twelve months ending in July was 3.1%.
-That's up from 2.9% for the twelve months ending in June.
+Stripping out volatile food and energy prices, "core" inflation for the 12 months ending in July was 3.1%.
+That's up from 2.9% for the 12 months ending in June.

 Consumers will likely continue paying more